Creating a report

 - Select which intervals will be used to group the data.

-- If you want to, select account and authority.
-After that, you can also group the data in the report by these sub-levels.
+- If you want to, select organisational level.
+After that, you can also group the data in the report by the organisational levels.

 |Not all selections make sense to combine when creating a report:|